-This lesson provides an overview on importing your student program data into Illuminate.
+This lesson provides an overview on importing your student program data into DnA.

 About Program Data

-In Illuminate, programs are student based.
+In DnA, programs are student based.
 Programs are very open ended and are managed through a code table: Student Programs.
-There are a number of programs pre-loaded into every Illuminate installation for things like lunch programs, instructional programs, and attendance programs.
+There are a number of programs pre-loaded into every DnA installation for things like lunch programs, instructional programs, and attendance programs.

 About Importing Programs